 Constant tone value over the entire screen

-10 bit colour depth: a billion colors in the finest grades
+10 bit colour depth: a billion colours in the finest grades

 Thanks to the 10 bit colour display based on a 16 bit LUT, you can utilize a huge colour spectrum.
 This is made possible by the rapid DisplayPort and HDMI connections in combination with the frame rate control.
-A billion colors at your fingertips simultaneously.
-That is 64 times more colors than with an 8 bit display.
-The colour gradations are finer and the colour differences between adjacent colors are smaller.
+A billion colours at your fingertips simultaneously.
+That is 64 times more colours than with an 8 bit display.
+The colour gradations are finer and the colour differences between adjacent colours are smaller.
 The enhanced greyscale range is equally important for post-production.
 With the 10 bit greyscale range activated, between 6% and 14% more grayscales are visible.

 Lightning-fast colour mode changes